 You can also A/B test where you cross-sell and upsell.
 Some places to consider adding cross-selling or upselling opportunities include:

+Customers can sometimes be overwhelmed by the number of options on a website, and personalized product recommendations combat this decision fatigue.
 A/B testing helps brands determine the best way to suggest products to visitors.
-This includes messaging, product placement, product recommendations quizzes, or using an AI-powered chat.
+This includes messaging, product placement, product recommendation quizzes, or using an AI-powered chat.

 Image description: CurlSmith uses a pop-up to guide users toward a product quiz.